yjiangc/water_isotope/README.md

 # water_isotope
 This folder contains sample data or full data used to run all analyses in the manuscript.
-This folder contains codes (python) used to obtain datasets or conduct data analysis.
+This folder contains codes (python in Jupyter Notebook) used to obtain datasets or conduct data analysis.